 The IPv4 routing table

 Measurements of the size of the routing table have been taken on a regular basis since the start of 1988, although detailed snapshots of the routing system only date back to early 1994.

 Figure 1 shows a rather unique picture of the size of the routing table as seen by all the peers of the Route Views route collector on an hourly basis.
-Several events are visible in the plot, such as the introduction of “Classless Inter-Domain Routing” (CIDR) in 1994, which dramatically changed the scaling properties of both the routing system and the IPv4 address space, and appears to have added more than 20 years to the effective lifetime of IPv4.
-Also, the Internet’s boom and bust is visible in the period 1999 – 2003, as is the global financial crisis in 2009.
+Several events are visible in the plot, such as the busting of the Internet bubble in 2001, and if one looks closely, the effects of the global financial crisis in 2009.